-No member of the Board may participate on an appeals panel if the member has a real, or perceived, conflict of interest that might render the member's unbiased objectivity questionable.
-Normally, each member of the Board determines for himself/herself whether or not a conflict of interest exists.
+No member of the Board may participate on an appeals panel if the member has a conflict of interest that might render the member's objectivity questionable.
+Each member of the Board is responsible for determining whether a conflict of interest exists and may consult the University Compliance Office, if necessary.
 However, a member may be disqualified upon a motion by a member of the Board and by subsequent affirmative vote by a majority of the appeals panel.
 If a member of the appeals panel is disqualified, the Chair selects an alternate.
 If neither student from the Petitioner's school may serve on an appeals panel due to conflicts of interest, the Chair, of necessity, will appoint students from other schools